TM312/mllrs.io/content/articles/aws-transcribe.md

 ## Prerequisites

-In order to use its services, we need to have an AWS account that we can set up [here](https://aws.amazon.com).
+In order to use its services, we need to have an [AWS account](https://aws.amazon.com).
 Every account comes with a free tier that covers the use of all resources we need to reach our goal.

-If you don't have [Jupyter Notebook](https://jupyter.org/) installed yet or access to [Google colab](https://colab.research.google.com).
-You may install either one, as it will be easier to follow along.
+Access to either [Jupyter Notebook](https://jupyter.org/) or access to [Google colab](https://colab.research.google.com) makes it easy to follow along.

 ## Manual transcription